Google DeepMind: Protein folding

 In 2016, DeepMind turned its artificial intelligence to protein folding, a long-standing problem in molecular biology.
 In December 2018, DeepMind's AlphaFold won the 13th Critical Assessment of Techniques for Protein Structure Prediction (CASP) by successfully predicting the most accurate structure for 25 out of 43 proteins.
 "This is a lighthouse project, our first major investment in terms of people and resources into a fundamental, very important, real-world scientific problem," Hassabis said to The Guardian.
 In 2020, in the 14th CASP, AlphaFold's predictions achieved an accuracy score regarded as comparable with lab techniques.
 Andriy Kryshtafovych, one of the panel of scientific adjudicators, described the achievement as "truly remarkable", and said the problem of predicting how proteins fold had been "largely solved".

 In July 2021, the open-source RoseTTAFold and AlphaFold2 were released to allow scientists to run their own versions of the tools.
 A week later DeepMind announced that AlphaFold had completed its prediction of nearly all human proteins as well as the entire proteomes of 20 other widely studied organisms.
 The structures were released on the AlphaFold Protein Structure Database.
 In July 2022, it was announced that the predictions of over 200 million proteins, representing virtually all known proteins, would be released on the AlphaFold database.

 The most recent update, AlphaFold3, was released in May 2024, predicting the interactions of proteins with DNA, RNA, and various other molecules.
 In a particular benchmark test on the problem of DNA interactions, AlphaFold3's attained an accuracy of 65%, significantly improving the previous state of the art of 28%.
 In October 2024, Hassabis and John Jumper received half of the 2024 Nobel Prize in Chemistry jointly for protein structure prediction, citing AlphaFold2 achievement.

+Genomics

+In 2025, Google DeepMind introduced AlphaGenome, a deep-learning model for predicting the effects of DNA sequences on gene regulation.
+The model can analyse sequences of up to one million base pairs and predict thousands of genomic features, including gene expression, chromatin accessibility and RNA splicing.

+In September 2026, DeepMind released the AlphaGenome Atlas, containing model predictions for approximately nine billion possible single-nucleotide substitutions across the human genome.